 Flag Prerequisites

-As you run new experiments or roll out new feature flags, you may have features that are only relevant to users if another feature has been enabled for them.
+As you run new experiments or roll out new feature flags, you may have features that are only relevant to users if another feature is also enabled.
 You may want to evaluate those dependencies first and then use those results in the evaluation of your flag or experiment.

-Amplitude Experiment allows you to create dependencies for your flags and experiments on prerequisite flags or experiments.
+Experiment lets you create dependencies for your flags and experiments on prerequisite flags or experiments.

 Feature availability

-This feature is available to users on Enterprise plans who have purchased Amplitude Experiment.
-See the pricing page for more details.
+This feature is available to users on Enterprise plans.
+Go to the pricing page for more details.

 Configuring flag prerequisites

-For a given flag or experiment, this card provides a summary of all flag dependencies including its prerequisite flags, experiments, mutual exclusion, and holdout groups as well as a list of the flags and experiments that are dependent on it.
+This card provides a summary of all dependencies for that feature flag including its prerequisite flags, experiments, mutual exclusions, and holdout groups.
+Also included is a list of the flags and experiments that are dependent on it.

 1. To configure new prerequisites, click the edit icon.

-2. In the Dependencies edit drawer, click Add Dependency to add a new prerequisite flag or experiment.
+2. Click Add Dependency to add a new prerequisite flag or experiment.

 Note

-Flags and experiments are eligible to be used as a prerequisite if:
+Flags and experiments are eligible as a prerequisite if:

 • They're in the same project.